aniru-dh21/E-Commerce-Product-Page/README.md

 - The items in the cart are being stored in the user's browsers, in **session storage**, which means they will only be available while the browser section is opened.

 ## 🛠️ How to run the project <a name="howtoruntheproject"></a>
 - You can download or clone the project, once you have the files you'll need a server to run the application.
+You can use the *live server* from visual studio code, for example.